Skip Navigation

 Our three sub-committees plan and host events throughout the year which Finance & Administration employees are invited to attend!
 Bring a friend, we can't wait to see you.

-Countdown to Lunch (Engagement Committee): Join us in January (date to be announced) for lunch at the Simons Center where we'll gather and discuss a specific culture while dining on an appetizer made especially in celebration of that culture by Chef Richard.
+Countdown to Lunch (Engagement Committee): Join us January 23rd for lunch at the Wang Center Chapel where we'll gather and discuss a specific culture while dining on an appetizer made especially in celebration of that culture by SBU Catering.
+Invite is forthcoming.

 OUR GOALS